Affine Hecke algebras for Langlands parameters: Twisted affine Hecke algebras

-Conversely, suppose that $V$ is essentially discrete series and that $R(\tilde{Z_G} (t)^\circ,T)$ has full rank in $R(G^\circ,T)$.
-The second assumption implies that $Z(G^\circ)^\circ$ is also the connected centre of $\tilde{Z_G}(t)^\circ$.
+Conversely, suppose that $V$ is essentially discrete series and that $R(\tilde{\rZ_G} (t)^\circ,T)$ has full rank in $R(G^\circ,T)$.
+The second assumption implies that $\rZ(G^\circ)^\circ$ is also the connected centre of $\tilde{\rZ_G}(t)^\circ$.
 The same argument as in the tempered and the discrete series case shows that

-This means that $\ind_{\cH (\tilde{Z_G} (t),M,q\cE,\vec{\mb z})}^{ \cH (G,M,q\cE,\vec{\mb z})} (V)$ is essentially discrete series. \end{proof}
+This means that $\ind_{\cH (\tilde{\rZ_G} (t),M,q\cE,\vec{\mb z})}^{ \cH (G,M,q\cE,\vec{\mb z})} (V)$ is essentially discrete series. \end{proof}

 Suppose that $t' \in W_{q\cE} t$.
 Then we can apply Theorem \ref{thm:4.5}.a also with $t'$ instead of $t$, and that should give essentially the same equivalence of categories.
 We check this in a slightly more general setting, which covers all $t' \in T \cap \Ad (G) t$.
-We note that
+(Recall that for $g,h \in G$ we write Ad$(g)(h) = g h g^{-1}$.)
+By \cite[\S 8.13.b]{Lus5} and Proposition \ref{prop:0.7}.a

-Let $g \in N_G (M) = N_G (T)$, with image $\bar g$ in $N_G (M) / M$.
+Let $g \in \rN_G (M) = \rN_G (T)$, with image $\bar g$ in $\rN_G (M) / M$.
 Conjugation with $g$ yields an algebra isomorphism

 where $w \in W_{q\cE}$ and $x \in X^* (T)$.
-Notice that this depends only on $g$ through its class in $N_G (M) / M$.
+Notice that this depends only on $g$ through its class in $\rN_G (M) / M$.

-\begin{lem} Let $t \in T_\uni$ and $g \in N_G (M)$.
+\begin{lem} Let $t \in T_\uni$ and $g \in \rN_G (M)$.
 Then